KennethCodepuz/four-card-section/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+- My solution for the project four cards in Frontend Mentor

 ### The challenge
+- Using media queries for the screen sizes as I am still new to it and it's concept

 Users should be able to: